aiven/aiven-docs/docs/products/valkey/howto/connect-valkey-cli.md

 Ensure that the valkey-cli client is installed.
 You can install it as part of the [Valkey server installation](https://valkey.io/topics/installation/).
 ## Setup and run

-Execute the following command from a terminal window to connect:
+Run the following command from a terminal window to connect:

 ```shell
 valkey-cli -u SERVICE_URI